flaviomoulin/zabbix-agent2-remote-installation/README.md

 # zabbix-agent2-remote-installation
-This script install a zabbix agent 2 on a remote computer.
+This PowerShell script install a zabbix agent 2 on a remote computer.